 - FIRST Robotics Competition (FRC) targets 9th - 12th grade students.
 FRC Kickoff marks the beginning of the design and build season.
 Teams have the opportunity to meet at our "local" Kickoff to compare notes, get ideas, make friends, find mentoring teams, learn the game, pick up the Kit of Parts, and get geared up for the exciting competition season.

-- District Qualifier Options; March 14-16 at Kingsford High School or April 4-6 at Lake Superior State University
+- District Qualifier Options; Feb 27 - 29 at Kingsford High School or March 12 - 14 at Escanaba High School

 Upward Bound Math and Science Program

 Upward Bound Math Science (UBMS) works to help low-income and first-generation-to-college high school students recognize and develop their potential to excel in fields related to Science, Technology, Engineering and Math (STEM).
 Upward Bound Math and Science program services include: summer programs with intensive math, science, writing and language training; year-round counseling, advisement and academic support services; exposure to research; education or counseling services designed to improve the financial and economic literacy of students; and assistance with application to competitive post-secondary institutions leading to bachelor's degree in a STEM related discipline.
 Students accepted to the program receive free services and are expected to make a serious commitment to both post-secondary education and the Upward Bound Math and Science Program.